r-pufky/docs/source/configuration-management/saltstack/service-setup.rst

 `Service Setup`_
 ################
 Salt can run on both Python 2 and 3.
-Prefer Python 3.
+Use Python 3.
 See `Best Practices`_.

 .. code-block::
   :caption: **0644 root root** ``/etc/apt/sources.list.d/saltstack.list``